Independent Research on Mutual Funds, Stocks & IPOs for Indian Investors

 Suggested Articles:

-But here is the crucial nuance: the risk of equity mutual funds is not evenly distributed over time.
-It is heavily concentrated in the short term and dilutes substantially over longer investment horizons.
+But here is the crucial nuance: the risk of equity mutual funds is not evenly distributed across time.
+The shorter your horizon, the higher the risk.
+The longer your horizon, the more it diminishes.

 Category